Pope Francis 'very saddened' as Turkey converts Hagia Sophia from museum into mosque - Local News 8

 Pope Francis stood in silence for several minutes at his weekly Angelus prayer Sunday, after he talked about Turkey’s decision to convert the Hagia Sophia back into a mosque.

-“The sea takes my thought a bit far, to Istanbul,” the pontiff said during the prayer, which commemorates people who work at sea.
+“The sea takes my thought a bit far, to Istanbul,” the pontiff said during the prayer, which commemorated people who work at sea.

 “I think of Hagia Sophia, and I am very saddened.”